tensorflow/models/research/object_detection/g3doc/configuring_jobs.md

 ## Defining Inputs

-The Tensorflow Object Detection API accepts inputs in the TFRecord file format.
+The TensorFlow Object Detection API accepts inputs in the TFRecord file format.
 Users must specify the locations of both the training and evaluation files.
 Additionally, users should also specify a label map, which define the mapping between a class id and class name.
 The label map should be identical between